-The plugin GUI only allows you to select one of two values for the Service Metadata Type: "Online ISO 19139 ServiceMetadata document" sets the MIME type to application/vnd.iso.19139+xml, "CSW GetRecord by ID request" sets the MIME type to application/vnd.ogc.csw.GetRecordByIdResponse\xml.
-If neither of these correspond to the actual MIME type of your metadata resource you will need to work around this by manually editing the wfs.xml file inside the GeoServer data directory as documented in issue GEOS-5157 .
-On the other hand it isn't clear whether any client would actually use this information.
+The plugin GUI only has two non-empty values for the Service Metadata Type: "Online ISO 19139 ServiceMetadata document" sets the MIME type to application/vnd.iso.19139+xml, "CSW GetRecord by ID request" sets the MIME type to application/vnd.ogc.csw.GetRecordByIdResponse xml.
+If neither of these correspond to the actual MIME type of your metadata resource you could omit this element by choosing the blank option or work around it by manually editing the wfs.xml file inside the GeoServer data directory as documented in issue GEOS-5157.
+As it isn't clear what a client would do with this information anyway, leaving it blank seems to be a good option.